scholarslab/scholarslab.github.io/collections/_posts/2020-06-30-participating-in-statue-removal-history-crowdsourcing.md

 5. Also get the following to the person who'll be posting your work to GitHub:
 * One or more photos related to the statue or its removal, with info on who to credit for taking the photo(s)
-* The date the statue came down, and time range if known (e.g. if the article says it came down in the evening before a 7:30 council meeting, I'd guess 5pm-7:29pm, and maybe add a note to the text about why I estimated that so future folks know whether they can adjust that time if they have better info)
+* The date and time the statue came down
 * Whether the statue was removed by municipal action or citizens acting on their own

 ## Advanced volunteering: add content via GitHub yourself